 - Mint Extract: While peppermint will work in a pinch, you really want the standard "mint" extract to get the authentic experience.

 - Food Coloring: You will need some green food coloring to get that signature green hue.

 How to Make a Shamrock Shake at Home

 Add your ice cream to the jug of a high-powered blender (this is the budget model I own).

 Pour in your milk.

 Add in the green food coloring, as well as the mint extract.

 Serve and enjoy with a dollop of whipped cream, if desired.
-I prefer mine without, since that’s how they are served when you buy them at McDonald’s!
+I prefer mine without since that's how they are served when you buy them at McDonald's where I live!

-Shamrock Shake with Mint Ice Cream: Replace the vanilla ice cream for mint ice cream, and omit the mint extract called for in the recipe.
+Shamrock Shake with Mint Ice Cream: Replace the vanilla ice cream with mint ice cream, and omit the mint extract called for in the recipe.
 Taste and adjust, adding vanilla extract if needed.

 With Chocolate: Top your shake with whipped cream and drizzle with chocolate sauce.
 Top with chocolate shavings or curls, if desired.